 Destruction or theft of your property

 While it doesn’t happen often, and is sometimes an accident, it can be costly and a horrible end to your vacation to come home to a mess or broken/stolen property.

 I’ve never heard a real story about this, but a home exchange scammer could theoretically do this.
 I bet it’s happened in the past at least once, and I’m sure it’ll happen in the future.

 Exchanger has to cancel

-This happens sometimes even among the best intentioned people, and there are also some cases where people pretend to be committed but then change plans when something better comes along.
-AlteCocker talks about the problem of buying airplane tickets before someone has committed to an exchange.
-If you don’t have something formalized and your swap partners back out you’re going to have to find alternative accommodations and you might not be able to get another swap.
-But “commitment” doesn’t mean the other person has any financial obligation to you.
+This happens sometimes even among the best intentioned people.
+And sometimes people pretend to be committed but then change plans when something better comes along.
+If you have booked your trip and your swap partners back out you’re going to have to find alternative accommodations.
+And you might not be able to find an alternate swap.
+Even if your exchange partner made a formal commitment through a swap network, “commitment” doesn’t mean the other person has any financial obligation to you if they cancel.

-What can you do to prevent these problems?
+What can you do to prevent these home exchange disasters?

 Whether it’s a question of different expectations or malicious intent, there are a few things we can do to prevent problems.